0x90JMP/0x90JMP.github.io/_posts/2026-06-24-api-series-static-detection.md

 ## Overview

-Windows API calls are how every piece of software — legitimate or otherwise — interacts with the operating system.
-Understanding how those calls are made, what traces they leave in a compiled binary, and how security tools interpret those traces is foundational knowledge for offensive security engineering.
+The common assumption in offensive security is that using well-known injection APIs — `VirtualAllocEx`, `WriteProcessMemory`, `CreateRemoteThread` — is an immediate detection trigger.
+The import table is visible, the function names are recognisable, and every AV engine has been scoring this combination as malicious for years.

-This post starts from the beginning: a basic shellcode injector written in C#, compiled and examined with static analysis tools to understand exactly what each tool sees and why certain API choices draw attention.
-No obfuscation, no tricks — just the raw binary and the analysis.
+This post tests that assumption.
+A basic shellcode injector is compiled and put in front of two static analysis tools to see exactly what each one flags, what it ignores, and what the actual detection trigger turns out to be.
+The result is the first piece of evidence in a longer question: at which layer does detection actually fire?

 **What this post covers:**
 - What static analysis is and what AV engines see before a binary runs
 - The PE Import Address Table — why it is the first thing AV looks at
-- A classic four-step shellcode injector and why each API call is suspicious
+- A classic four-step shellcode injector and why each API call draws attention
-- Using PEStudio and ThreatCheck to identify exactly what is being flagged
+- Using PEStudio and ThreatCheck to test what actually gets flagged

 > All techniques described here were performed in an authorised lab environment.
 For educational purposes only.